epw/epw.github.io/logins.md

     - There's no password to leak even by accident
   - Cons
     - I haven't finished the [library](https://github.com/epw/hoba-tools) that would make this easy
-    - TLS security is extremely hard to get write when written by hand, which is required when there isn't a functioning library
+    - TLS security is extremely hard to get right when written by hand, which is required when there isn't a functioning library
     - Logging into a new device usually requires a device with a working login for the user, or else requires something like the email, text, or secret link options above.
     - Users won't be used to this and won't find it natural
 - FIDO/WebAuthn/Web Authentication